The application is due the first Tuesday in April each year. All portions of the application including transcripts are to be received by that date.

 When will I find out if I have been selected for the program?

-Applicants will be notified in late June/early July if they have been selected for the program.
+Applicants will be notified by email in late May/early June if they have been selected for the program.

 Do I need to have my immunizations and CPR completed when I apply?

 Immunizations and CPR do not need to be completed when you apply.
 Please note, however, that if you have not completed the Hepatitis B series, it would be wise to do so as soon as possible as it is required in the program and takes several months to complete.

 How many observation hours do I need to complete?

 There is no specific number of observation hours required.

 When is the next Information Session?